 We believe security should be everyone`s priority!
 Needless to say, we have put a lot of thought into Security Settings.

-Configure Single Sign-On (SSO)
+Configure single sign-on (SSO)

 Single Sign-On (SSO) is an authentication process where a single set of credentials can be used to log into different applications.
 Infobip supports SSO integration for any Identity Provider that is based on the SAML 2.0 protocol.

-SAML 2.0, released in 2005, remains the most used in Enterprise SSO space.
+SAML 2.0, released in 2005, remains the most used in the Enterprise SSO space.
 Now, here's a quick introduction to how it works and how it can be configured on the Infobip web interface.